4 Easy DIY Tips for a Draught Proof Front Door

 Step 4: Position

-Place the cut draught strip along the bottom of your front door, ensuring it is centred and the bristles are snug against the floor.
+Place the cut strip along the bottom of your front door, ensuring it is centred and the bristles are snug against the floor.

 Step 5: Attach